TheLunchtimeAttack/matasano-challenges/python/TUTORIAL.md

 First things first, time to get everything organised.
 You decide to use the [Matasano challenge](http://cryptopals.com/) solutions being worked on by [The Lunctime Attack](https://github.com/TheLunchtimeAttack/matasano-challenges).
-This should provide some of the cryptography you need to have some fun.
+This should provide the cryptography you need to have some fun.

 ### Cloning & Forking